 How to Apply Hair Toner After Bleaching

 Mix the toner with the developer as per the instructions in the package.
-Wear disposable gloves and use an applicator to apply the toner on the hair on clean, damp hair, starting with the bottom parts.
+Wear disposable gloves and use an applicator to apply the toner on damp hair, starting with the bottom parts.

 Let the hair process for 20-45 minutes before rinsing it with warm water.
 Follow with a moisturizing or purple conditioner, and rinse and style your hair as desired.

 Below are the detailed steps for applying hair toner on bleached hair.

 - After completing the bleaching process, wash the hair with shampoo to get rid of any excess bleach.
 However, do not condition the hair yet.

 - Pat the hair with a soft towel to get rid of excess water.
 Do not dry the hair completely.
 Rather, leave it damp.
 A bit of wetness enables even distribution of the toner.
 However, you do not want the hair to be too wet, as the toner will drip on your skin and clothes.

 - Wear plastic or latex gloves.
 Most toners stain hands and nails, and it can take several days for the stains to clear up.
 You may also want to wear an old T-shirt or apron to protect your clothes from staining.

 - Mix the toner with the developer.
 Follow the instructions provided in the product packaging.
 Most manufacturers recommend mixing one part of toner with two parts of the developer.
 The amount to mix depends on the length of your hair, whether you are toning the entire hair strands or edges only, and your hair volume.
 If you have long, thick hair, mix the entire bottle of toner.
 Half of the bottle may be enough for shorter hair or edges only.